-The astronomy group at UC Riverside now has five astronomy faculty members, ~5 postdocs, and ~15 graduate students.
+The astronomy group at UC Riverside has eight astronomy faculty members, ~5 postdocs, and ~25 graduate students.
 The group is focused primarily on extragalactic astronomy and is part of the newly-formed Southern California Center for Galaxy Evolution.
 Below is a summary of the various research topics.

 Cosmic Dawn and Reionization